-After much searching and a little soul-searching, I finally found a few items worthy of a second look.
+After much searching and soul-searching, I finally found a few items worthy of a second look.

-More solar well pumps are available for shallow wells than for deep wells where you’re trying to access water located 100ft or so underground.
+More solar well pumps are available for shallow wells than deep wells where you’re trying to access water located 100ft underground.
 Once you get over 300ft, your options become even more limited.

-The good news is that I’ve done a lot of the footwork for you.
+The good news is that I’ve done much of the footwork for you.